 Program Requirements Credits

-BIO 181 General Biology I 4

-BIO 182 General Biology II 4
+BIO 181, 182 8

-Choice of One (1) Pair 8-10
+Choice one pair from 8-10

-CHM 151 & 152 or
+CHM 151 and 152 or

-CHM 130 & 230
+CHM 130 and 230

-Choice of One (1) Course 4-5
+Choice one from 4-5

+MTH 190, or

-MTH 190, 213; PSY 213
+MTH 213/PSY 213

 Biology Electives 8

-BIO 184 or higher
+BIO 184 or Higher

 Program Credits 28-31

-D 6 1 1 1 1 1 1

-Pre-professional students are advised to complete the CHM 151-152 sequence.
+^{} Pre-professional students are advised to complete the CHM 151-152 sequence

 Degree Earned Credits

-General Education 37-38
+General Education 37-40

 Program Requirements 28-31

-Total 65-69
+Total 65-71

-Environmental Science
+Environmental Science (AS)

-Students selecting this option will be prepared to transfer to Bachelor of Science degree programs in Environmental Biology, Environmental Science, Wildlife Management, or Resource Management.
+Students selecting Environmental Science will be prepared to transfer to Bachelor of Science degree programs in Environmental Biology, Environmental Science, Wildlife Management, or Resource Management.
 Majors can receive internship support for research during both the academic year and the summer if they maintain good academic standing.
+General Education program requirements can be found on page 35.
+All A.S. degrees require ANY BIO class to fulfill the Science Core.